What is a Masters in Mechanical Engineering?

 Masters in Mechanical Engineering Programs and Curriculum

 Most mechanical engineering masters programs seek applicants with a bachelor’s degree in engineering from an A.B.E.T.
-(Accreditation Board for Engineering and Technology) accredited program; however, some programs also accept applicants from a science or mathematical background.
-In addition, previous coursework in chemistry, physics, linear algebra, differential equations, as well as extensive coursework in calculus, are typically requirements.
+(Accreditation Board for Engineering and Technology) accredited program.
+However, some programs also accept applicants from a science or mathematical background.
+In addition, previous coursework in chemistry, physics, linear algebra, differential equations are typically requirements.
+Also, extensive coursework in calculus is often required.

 - Gas dynamics